IEEE-NITK/CodePal/README.md

 # Features of this Extension

 - View Complete ProblemSet List along with their associated tags and ratings.
-- Swiftly Filter through the ProblemSet by specifying Ratings and Tags.
+- Swiftly Filter through the ProblemSet by specifying Ratings, Tags and Submission Status.
 - View Currently running, Upcoming and all Past contests and also view the precise start date, time and duration of upcoming contests.
 - Fast Folder Creation on a single click for Contests from the Codeforces contest list and Problems from the Codeforces problem list.
   - Folder for a contest contains a folder for each problem and also contain all sample test cases and program files for each problem.